 One of the great things about living in Pullman, Washington is how the city is so full of natural beauty.
 All around are wide open spaces filled with natural wonders such as trees, birds, and all kinds of flowers.
-In fact, Pullman has quite a few wildflowers in bloom, and this is just ten species that you can find in the area:
+In fact, Pullman has quite a few wildflowers, and these are ten species that you can find in the area:

 1. Arrowleaf Balsamroot (Balsamorhiza sagittata)

 The Arrowleaf Balsamroot is a very common flower in Pullman, Washington.
 The Arrowleaf Balsamroot can be easily identified, thanks to its very bright yellow color and arrow-shaped leaves.
-This large yellow wildflower bares a resembles a sunflower, and the Arrowleaf Balsamroot is often referred to as an “Oregon Sunflower”.
+This large yellow wildflower bears the resemblance of a sunflower, and the Arrowleaf Balsamroot is often referred to as an “Oregon Sunflower”.

 2. Lupine (Genus lupinus)

 The Lupine is a genus consisting of 200 species of plants in the pea family, and they are very plentiful in Pullman and most of western North America.
 The Lupine grow to lengths of 1 to 4 feet tall, and Lupine are well-known for their cool colors of deep blue to purple.

 Common Camas is a blue to bluish-violet wildflower from the Liliaceae, or lily family, of flowers and there are 478 species of them in North America.
 Common Camas can be found in seasonally moist meadows that dry out by late spring, and this one plant was detailed at length by Lewis and Clark in their expeditions.